jdtsmith/ultra-scroll/README.md

 > again with your browser – I bet it's *very* readable there.
 Shouldn't
 > emacs be like this?
 >
-> If you scroll buffers with tall images visible, this is also a good
+> In addition, if you scroll buffers with tall images visible, this is
-> reason to give `ultra-scroll` a try.
+> also a good reason to give `ultra-scroll` a try.

 ## Release Information